-The auction preview will happen April 17- 21, while the auction itself will happen on April 22.
-Both will take place at traditional venue for Sotheby’s Hong Kong auctions, the New Wing of the Hong Kong Convention & Exhibition Centre (HKCEC).
+The auction preview will happen April 17- 21, while the auction itself will take place on April 23, 2021 at the Sotheby’s sale room in Hong Kong located at Pacific Place.
+For more, visit Sothebys.com.

 Correction February 5, 2021: The auction will take place in April 2021, and not 2020 as stated in an earlier version of the article.Back to top.

 You may also enjoy these.